jesusgabriel84/C-programming/src/gameoflife/README.md

 ```C
 void gameTick(GameArea *a)
 ```
-This function advances the game area grid in one generation based on the **[rules]**(#game-of-life).
+This function advances the game area grid in one generation based on the [**rules**](#game-of-life).
 The cells in the game area are evaluated all simultaneously.

 ### Running the program